Labor & Employment Law - Payment of Wage Section - Spanish Version

 - Did you work under a written employment agreement?
 If so, your recourse is through the appropriate court as the Department does not accept claims for investigation when a written employment agreement was entered into by the parties.
 You may wish to consult a private attorney to discuss your claim.

+- Is your wage claim for $15,000.00 or more?
 This agency investigates claims for wages, salaries or commissions under $15,000.00.
-Additionally, we cannot investigate claims raised by corporate officers or executives with authority over the financial affairs of the company, or those by individuals whose cases are already in litigation.
-You may wish to consult with a private attorney who may be able to assist you in pursuing this matter.
+If your wage claim is for more than $15,000.00, you may wish to consult with a private attorney who may be able to assist you in pursuing this matter.